VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 Please, keep image size and number of images per single page low.
 Keep the docs page as lightweight as possible.

+Image files must be placed in the same folder as the doc itself and they must have the same prefix as the doc filename.
+For example, all the images for `docs/foo/bar.md` should have filenames starting from `docs/foo/bar`.

 If the page needs to have many images, consider using WEB-optimized image format [webp](https://developers.google.com/speed/webp).
 When adding a new doc with many images use `webp` format right away.
 Or use a Makefile command below to convert already existing images at `docs` folder automatically to `web` format: